-Studying at Deakin means much, if not all of your studies will take place online.
+Studying at Deakin means most of your studies will take place online.
 This guide has tips to help you communicate effectively and responsibly when using some common tools at Deakin.

-At Deakin, you have access to a number of digital tools that allow you to connect with students, lecturers and tutors.
-You will be communicating with people from many different backgrounds including different nationalities, religions, cultures and ages.
-The university expects staff and students to be respectful of others, and not use words or share content that is offensive or inflammatory.
-If you disagree with someone's ideas you are expected to discuss the ideas constructively rather than criticise or attack someone personally.
+At Deakin, you have access to several digital tools that allow you to connect with students, lecturers and tutors.
+You will be communicating with people from many different backgrounds, including different nationalities, religions, cultures and ages.
+The University expects students to be respectful of others and not use words or share content that is offensive or inflammatory.
+If you disagree with someone's ideas, you are expected to discuss the ideas constructively rather than criticise or attack someone personally.

 On unit discussion forums you can: